LeBron James Player Props: Lakers vs. Jazz

-LeBron James and the Los Angeles Lakers face the Utah Jazz at 9:00 PM ET on Tuesday.
+LeBron James' Los Angeles Lakers hit the court versus the Utah Jazz at 3:30 PM ET on Sunday.

-Let's break down the prop bets available for James, using stats and trends to make good predictions.
+We're going to examine James' prop bets, using stats and trends to help you make good selections.

 LeBron James Prop Bets vs. the Jazz